 In one kind of endoscopy, called laparoscopy, the abdomen is insufflated with carbon dioxide gas to create a working and viewing space, essentially blown up like a balloon (insufflated), elevating the abdominal wall above the internal organs like a dome.
 The gas used is CO2 (carbon dioxide), as it is common to the human body and can be removed by the respiratory system if it absorbs through tissue.
 It is also non-flammable, which is important considering that electrosurgical devices are commonly used in laparoscopic procedures.

-The other commonly employed endoscopic surgery is call hysteroscopy, or looking inside the uterus.
+The other commonly employed endoscopic surgery is called hysteroscopy, or looking inside the uterus.
 In this procedure, the scope is inserted via the vagina into the cavity of the uterus (endometrial cavity).
 Using fluid to distend the uterine walls, the lining of the uterus is evaluated and any abnormalities often can be surgically removed through the hysteroscope.
 D&C (dilation and curettage), biopsies, and endometrial ablations are also commonly done via the hysteroscope.

 The newest approach to gynecologic surgery is with the DaVinci robot.
 In this method, the surgeon places the laparosope and attaches instruments that will be used during the procedure.
 The surgeon then goes across the room and while seated at a console, remotely performs the necessary surgery.
 This allows much more manipulation than other endoscopic procedures and means that more women who would otherwise have to have abdominal surgery and have a less invasive approach.